farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 ## Actions

-There are four <a id="_idTextAnchor009"></a>actions you can roll, each with a specific purpose and effect on the story:
+There are four actions you can roll, each with a specific purpose and effect on the story:

 - **Overcome** to surmount obstacles with your skills.
 - **Create an advantage** to change a situation to your benefit.